Camping below the tallest mountain in the lower 48

 We’ve been to the Whitney Portal Campground a few times (mainly as a basecamp before climbing) and have always been impressed with how beautiful and well-kept these campsites are.

-At the Whitney Portal Campground, the sites are nestled among the boulders and adjacent to a small creek that runs through the campground.
+Camping at Whitney Portal is serene and majestic.
+The campsites are nestled among the boulders and adjacent to a small creek that runs through the campground.
 There are also cabins across the creek, some private and some for vacation rentals.

-There’s also access to a few trails from the campground:
+There’s also access to a couple of hiking trails from the Whitney Portal campground:

-One, following the creek up to the small visitor center/cafe (the pancakes here are incredible) where the hiker/climber trail starts.
+1. Mount Whitney Trail: Follow the creek up to the small visitor center/cafe (by the way, the pancakes here are incredible) where the Mt.
+Whitney climber’s trail starts.
 The Mt.
 Whitney Trailhead starts at the visitor center and ends at the Mt.
 Whitney summit.
 The Mount Whitney Trail is a 22.5 out and back trail that will take hikers to the summit of Mt.
 Whitney.

-Two, the Meysan Lakes Trail: The Meysan Lakes Trail ventures around a couple of lakes – it’s an out and back trail at 4.7 miles that ends at a large alpine lake (the Meysan Lakes Trail trail travels up an adjacent valley from the Whitney Portal campground).
+2. Meysan Lakes Trail: The Meysan Lakes Trail ventures around a couple of lakes – it’s a relatively easy out and back trail.
+The Meysan Lakes Trail is 4.7 miles and ends at a large alpine lake (the Meysan Lakes Trail trail travels up an adjacent valley from the Whitney Portal campground).

-- Be careful driving up from Lone Pine, the Whitney Portal Road is a bit steep and sketchy.
+Be careful driving up from Lone Pine, the Whitney Portal Road is a bit steep and sketchy.
 The Whitney Portal Road is a spectacular drive that will take you about halfway up Mount Whitney on a gravel road.